National colours of Italy: Savoy blue

 The blue shade of the Savoy blue colour, already in use on military cockades, on the ties of the flags and on the bands of the Savoy officers, still continues to appear as one of Italy's reference and recognition colours, so much so that it has become the shade used on the Italian national sports shirts, on the blue scarf supplied to the officers of the Italian armed forces, on the distinctive band of the presidents of the Italian provinces and on the aircraft used by the Frecce Tricolori, also traditions that have never stopped even on the occasion of the 1946 Italian institutional referendum.

 After having played its first two international matches in white in 1910, the men's football team announced its new uniform on 31 December 1910, an azure shirt with an escutcheon of the Italian colours, and white shorts.
 The blue shirt was first worn on 6 January 1911 in a match against Hungary in Milan.
 Even this case, the blue has been maintained despite the abolition of the Italian monarchy.

 Airbus A320-200 EI-EID in the blue livery of the Italian flag carrier ITA Airways.

 In sport, many men's national teams are known as the azzurri and women's teams as the azzurre (meaning "azure").
 These include the men's basketball, men's football, men's ice hockey, men's rugby league, men's rugby union, and men's volleyball teams, and the women's basketball, women's football, women's ice hockey, and women's volleyball teams.

-Since 2021, the color has been chosen as the livery color of the aircraft of the Italian flag carrier ITA Airways.
+Since 2021, the colour has been chosen as the livery colour of the aircraft of the Italian flag carrier ITA Airways.